Helping Keep You and Our Community Safe

 - Limited visitation

 Q: Is it safe to go to the Emergency Department when experiencing a medical emergency?

 Yes, the hospital has taken extra measures to help keep everyone safe, including the separation and isolation of any patients suspected or diagnosed with COVID-19.
 Seeking critical emergency care can be life-saving.
 Patients experiencing serious injuries or medical symptoms such as chest pain, numbness, difficulty breathing or mental confusion should call 9-1-1 or go to the nearest emergency department — it could save your life.

 Q: Can a person seeking emergency care in the ER or coming to the hospital for Outpatient Surgery be accompanied by a family member or friend?

-Please review our visitation guidelines for information on dropping off and picking up patients.
+Please review our current visitation guidelines for information on visitors and dropping off and picking up patients.

-Again, these measures are being taken to help ensure everyone's safety.
+Again, we are continuously reviewing our policies to help ensure everyone's safety.